The 5 Best Cordless Vacuums of 2026

 13

 We've tested over 105 vacuums, and below are our recommendations for the best cordless vacuums.
-We selected these picks based on their performance on different surface types and their feature set, battery life, and price.
+We evaluate them based on their performance on different surface types and their feature set, battery life, impact on your home's air quality, and price.
 For more options, look at our lists of the best vacuums, the best stick vacuums, and the best vacuums for high-pile carpet.

 Quick Look